vivoaquatics/weasyprint/README.md

 *  **Single thread issue:** In development environments it is common to run a single server process.
-This can cause issues when rendering your pdf requires wkhtmltopdf to hit your server again (for images, js, css).
+This can cause issues when rendering your pdf requires weasyprint to hit your server again (for images, js, css).
    This is because the resource requests will get blocked by the initial request and the initial request will be waiting on the resource requests causing a deadlock.